-In 2018, the growth dynamics in HFC emissions from the category of aerosol products for medical purposes in Ukraine ceased, and increased compared to the previous year.
+In 2019, the growth dynamics in HFC emissions from the category of aerosol products for medical purposes in Ukraine ceased.
 This trend is likely to be situational and is due, in addition to the purchasing power, to the administration of the domestic pharmaceutical market.